 Surfers are affected by skin, eye, ear, feet and respiratory problems while enjoying their wave rides.
 This is caused by pollution and water contamination.

-The Huffington Post has published nine illnesses than may be caught by surfers and other recreational water users.
-Although you should not be alarmed by the list and the infections, it is important to carefully select the places where we go surfing.
-The sand and the water must be subject to regular analysis by the sanitary authorities.
+There are nine mail illnesses than may affect surfers and other recreational water users.
+Although you should not be alarmed by the list and the infections, it is important to carefully select the places where we surf.
+The sand and the water, for example, must be subject to regular analysis by the sanitary authorities.

 The nine diseases you may contract in the beach and ocean are:

 Hepatitis: a problem for surfers due to the improper disposal of red waste, a hazardous waste, such as syringes.
 The disease can be spread in the nation’s waters through needle and blood pollution.

 Enteric Bacteria: it is transported by storm water and sewage run-off; the beaches become contaminated with fecal pollution, known as enterococci.
 The bacteria contaminates the intestinal tracts of humans and animals.

 Legionnaire's disease: a respiratory illness that grows in warm waters; it's a form of pneumonia and is contracted when one inhales mist or vapor that is contaminated with the bacteria; it causes high fever, muscle aches and coughing.

 Oil Spill Related Illnesses: dermatitis and other skin infections can be contracted following dermal contact with oil or dispersants.